Classification

 L – Congress

-• The ACR– Rhône-Alpes Association of Physicians Specializing in Rehabilitation
+• L ACR– Rhône-Alpes Association of Physicians Specializing in Rehabilitation

 • The ACU– Acupuncture Institute of America